kusamanetwork/userguide/docs/try/governance.md

 - Have a KSM account.
 - Have KSM tokens.
 - Note that KSM tokens will be **locked** during the duration of the referendum.
-- If you vote `aye` for a proposal and it passes, your tokens will be **locked** until the proposal has been enacted (30 days for Kusama Genesis Governance).
+- If you vote `aye` for a proposal and it passes, your tokens will be **locked** until the proposal has been enacted (eight days for Kusama Genesis Governance).

 1. Using the [Polkadot UI](https://polkadot.js.org/apps/), make sure you have an account and selected the Kusama network under the [settings tab](https://polkadot.js.org/apps/#/settings)
 2. Navigate to the [Democracy tab](https://polkadot.js.org/apps/#/democracy) to see currently active proposals.
 3. Note the proposal index number, and find out more details about the proposal in the [Kusama forum](https://forum.kusama.network/).
 4. Head over to the (Extrinsics tab)[https://polkadot.js.org/apps/#/extrinsics], select the account you wish to vote with, and select `democracy` under "submit the following extrinsic."
 Choose `vote(ref_index,vote)` in the second column, enter the proposal index you noted down in step 3 and vote `aye` to support the proposal, and `nay` to vote against it.

 All the tokens in the account you selected will be **locked** until the referendum ends.
-If you voted `aye` and the proposal has passed, your tokens will be locked until the proposal has been enacted in thirty days.
+If you voted `aye` and the proposal has passed, your tokens will be locked until the proposal has been enacted in eight* days.
 It is recommended that you do **not** vote with the entirety of your KSM, as your tokens will be locked up for some time, so you should create a voting account and transfer the amount of KSM you want to vote with before voting.

+> NOTE: This enactment period will be 30 days on Polkadot mainnet.

 ### Voting for council members